Teufelauto/Hytale-Weapon-Scraper/README.md

 # Hytale-Weapon-Scraper
 Turn JSON weapon assets into a flat CSV.

 Currently only produces a CSV of Weapons.
-If you use Linux, the Godot User folder is somewhere else.
 # Instructions
 Coded in Godot 4.6